wedapashi/cpp/05_constructors/README.md

 2. Copy constructor -- A copy constructor for a class normally has this prototype:Class_name(const Class_name &); -- A *copy constructor* is used to copy an object to a newly created object.
 That is, it’s used during initialization, including passing function arguments by value and not during ordinary assignment.
 3. Parameterized constructor -- It is possible to pass arguments to constructors.
 Typically, these arguments help initialize an object when it is created.
 To create a parameterized constructor, simply add parameters to it the way you would to any other function.
 When you define the constructor’s body, use the parameters to initialize the object.

+***

+### Program output:

+    In foo: In parameterized constructor
+    In foo: In parameterized constructor
+    foo: In copy constructor
+    foo: In destructor
+    foo: In destructor
+    foo: In destructor